 Alan sat in his wooden camp chair on the ghat near the pavilion to try to stay in the shade.
-He glanced out over the River, where mostly bathing in the Gangesmothers were washing pots and chatting with one another about the day’s events.
-It was a lazy afternoon, and Alan had been well fortified with the Jameson Irish in his flaskflask.
+He glanced out over the River, where mostly mothers were washing pots and chatting with one another about the day’s events.
+It was a lazy afternoon, and Alan had been well fortified with the Jameson Irish in his flask.
 His head drooped as he let the calm wash over him, and he dozed in the afternoon warmth.

 He felt a light tap on his right shoulder.
 Thinking it was one of the beggar children that normally accosted him, he waved his hand as though to swat a mosquito.
 A soft voice interrupted his reverie.